PolinaPolupan/pixel/README.md

 # MyPixel
-A high-performance, scalable image processing system designed to leverage distributed computing to handle massive image processing workloads efficiently
+An image processing system designed to proccess images using node-based workflow

-> ⚠️ **IMPORTANT**: This project is currently in early development phase.
-Repository structure and core functionality is not yet implemented.
+> ⚠️ **IMPORTANT**: This project is currently in early development phase

 ## Example workflow
 ```